rtyurin/aviasales-test-task/README.md

 * Reselect
 * Webpack

-In order to run this app you will need install dependencies with
+In order to run this app you will need to install dependencies with
 `yarn`

 And then run this: